Right-of-Way Surveys in Monroe County

 Monroe County road expansion projects depend on accurate ROW surveys

-Monroe County's 997 sq mi area with $680,000 median home values requires local surveying expertise
+Monroe County's 983 sq mi of land area with $780,600 median home values requires local surveying expertise

 Common Projects in Monroe County